Sustainable Commercial Design

 As sustainability standards continue to shift, companies that adopt sustainable design principles today will be better off in a more competitive marketplace tomorrow.

-The question is now no longer if, but how to integrate sustainable materials in commercial design.
+The question is no longer whether, but how to integrate sustainable materials into commercial design.

 The firms and design professionals who get it right will be at the forefront of the next wave of commercial architecture and interior design innovation.